garfix/nli-go/doc/remarks.md

+## 2021-03-27

+Relations are now used as messages, in the communication between the web client and the server.
+Relations can be converted to JSON effortlessly.

 ## 2021-03-26

 The rewrite I started on January 21 is done!
 Answering and execution are now separated.
 This is a major advancement and I will create a new release.